 A special session incorporated into the conference agenda was “A Call for Change – A Time to Act: Responding to the Movement for Social Justice,” in response the recent events of racial injustice.

 Bricker added, “I had the privilege of participating in the panel on ‘A Call for Change - A Time to Act: Responding to the Movement for Social Justice.’
 Before we assembled on Zoom, Professor Albin devised and circulated a national questionnaire which formed the basis of the panel’s presentations.
-Professors Brittany Gail Thomas of American University and A.J.
-Bellido de Luna of St. Mary’s School of Law also addressed critical questions about effective steps to encourage diversity and combat racism.
+Brittany Gail Thomas, adjunct professor at American University, and A.J.
+Bellido de Luna, professor at St. Mary’s School of Law, also addressed critical questions about effective steps to encourage diversity and combat racism.
 My experience as a panelist raised my own consciousness in these areas and did the same, I feel sure, for the hundreds of conference participants.”